PapiLer/Reforestation/README.md

-## Whats a penguins favorite relative?
-Aunt Arctica.
+## They tried to make a diamond shaped like a duck.
+It quacked under the pressure.